Aspects of Jesus

 in centuries of intrigue and fraud.
 They will confess that there is not

-a single mention of Jesus by any historian contemporaneous with his
+a single mention of Yeshua by any historian contemporaneous with his

 alleged advent and that the biblical accounts are basically spurious,

 not written by their pretended authors and riddled with tens of

 thousands of errors, impossibilities and contradictions.
 They will even

 admit that such texts had been forged by the hundreds and later